Results and Analysis

 Optical microscopy was used as an interim technique to visually inspect the Au and Pd grid samples and confirm the presence of well-defined grid features following fabrication.

 Figure 4.3: Optical micrographs of the Pd grid sample after 20 minutes of development at 50× magnification.
-Brightfield (left) and darkfield (right).
-Scale bar: 10 µm.
+Brightfield Scale bar: 100 µm.

-Both brightfield and darkfield images confirm that the fabricated Pd grid features are well-resolved and structurally intact across the imaged area.
+The brightfield a images confirm that the fabricated Pd grid features are well-resolved and structurally intact across the imaged area.
 The grid bars are straight and continuous with no visible breaks, bridging between adjacent lines, or rounding at the cell corners.
 The cell geometry is uniform across the full field of view, with consistent bar width and cell spacing.
-The darkfield image is particularly informative: under this illumination mode, scattered light from the feature edges produces a bright blue-white edge response while the flat surfaces remain dark, effectively functioning as an edge-detection filter.
-The sharpness and uniformity of this edge highlight across all four sides of every visible cell confirms that the sidewalls are well-defined

 Au grid interior with CD measurements, 100x Au grid edge region with CD measurements, 100x